Sravanimutluri/gitpractice/k8s/k8s.md

 * step4: deploy this in k8s cluster (environment)
 * In which environment we use the pipeline will be changed by their environmently.
 ## K8s Installations
+* Create two are more VM's with size 2vcpu's and 8Gb memory